-Net sales in the United States increased \$56.9 million (31.9%) to \$235.2 million during the three months ended March 31, 2018 compared to \$178.3 million for the three months ended March 31, 2017.
-Net sales in regions outside of the United States increased \$37.4 million (28.7%) to \$168.0 million for the three months ended March 31, 2018 compared to \$130.6 million for the three months ended March 31, 2017.
-As discussed above, the increase in net sales across all major regions reflects the successful current year launch of the Rogue family of woods and irons, and the 2018 Chrome Soft line of golf balls.
+Net sales in the United States increased \$65.1 million (38.7%) to \$233.4 million during the second quarter of 2018 compared to \$168.3 million in the second quarter of 2017.
+The Company's sales in regions outside of the United States increased \$26.6 million (19.5%) to \$162.9 million for the second quarter of 2018 compared to \$136.3 million in the second quarter of 2017.
+As discussed above, the increase in net sales across all major regions reflects the successful current year launch of the Rogue family of woods and irons, and the 2018 Chrome Soft line of golf balls, combined with an increase in the number of products launched in the first six months of 2018 compared to the same period in 2017 as a result of a shift in launch timing toward the first half of the year.
 In addition, the increase in net sales in the United States reflects stronger market conditions as well as incremental apparel sales resulting from the TravisMathew acquisition that was completed in August 2017.
-The increase in net sales in Japan was a result of strong market conditions combined with the launch timing of the region-specific Epic Star line of irons that were launched in the third quarter of 2017.
-The increase in net sales in Europe was primarily due to the favorable impact of foreign currency fluctuations on net sales partially offset by the negative impact of poor weather conditions which resulted in a slow start to the golf season.
-In the first quarter of 2018, fluctuations in foreign currencies had a favorable impact on international net sales of \$10.9 million relative to the same period in the prior year.
+The increase in net sales in Japan was a result of strong market conditions combined with the successful launch of region-specific iron models in the second quarter of 2018 and the third quarter of 2017.
+The increase in net sales in Europe was primarily due to the favorable impact of foreign currency fluctuations on net sales partially offset by weaker than anticipated market conditions.
+Net sales in foreign regions were favorably impacted by \$5.8 million due to fluctuations in foreign currency rates relative to the same period in the prior year.

-Gross profit increased \$52.7 million (35.7%) to \$200.5 million for the three months ended March 31, 2018 compared to \$147.7 million in the same period of 2017, and gross margin increased 190 basis points to 49.7% for the first three months of 2018 compared to 47.8% for the same period in 2017.
-The increase in gross margin was primarily attributable to an increase in price and product mix driven primarily by higher average selling prices in the woods product category, combined with incremental sales of TravisMathew apparel products, which were accretive to gross margin.
-These increases in price and product mix contributed to an overall increase of 765 basis points in gross margin.
-These increases were partially offset by an increase in product component costs as a result of the higher cost of materials and technology incorporated into current year products, which reduced gross margin by approximately 560 basis points.
-For further discussion of gross margin, see "Results of Operations-Overview of Business and Seasonality-Cost of Sales" above and "Operating Segments Results for the three months ended March 31, 2018 and 2017-Segment Profitability" below.
+Gross profit increased \$44.5 million (30.1%) to \$192.7 million in the second quarter of 2018 compared to \$148.2 million in the second quarter of 2017.
+Gross profit as a percentage of net sales ("gross margin") remained relatively flat at 48.6% in the second quarter of 2018 compared to 48.7% in the second quarter of 2017.
+This slight decrease was primarily attributable to an increase in cost of 210 basis points as a result of higher priced materials and technology incorporated into current year products.
+This decrease was partially offset by improved price and product mix of 190 basis points driven primarily by higher average selling prices across all major product categories, combined with incremental sales of TravisMathew apparel products, which were accretive to gross margin.
+For further discussion of gross margin, see "Results of Operations-Overview of Business and Seasonality-Cost of Sales" above and "Operating Segments Results for the Three Months Ended June 30, 2018 and 2017-Segment Profitability" below.

-Selling expenses increased by \$11.2 million to \$83.0 million (20.6% of net sales) during the three months ended March 31, 2018 compared to \$71.8 million (23.2% of net sales) in the comparable period of 2017.
-This dollar increase was primarily due to a \$4.0 million increase in marketing and tour expense, an additional \$3.5 million of incremental selling costs resulting from the addition of the TravisMathew business, and an increase of \$2.0 million in employee costs.
+Selling expenses increased by \$15.2 million to \$83.3 million (21.0% of net sales) in the second quarter of 2018 compared to \$68.1 million (22.4% of net sales) in the second quarter of 2017.
+This increase was primarily due to an additional \$4.4 million of incremental costs resulting from the addition of the TravisMathew business, as well as increases of \$5.7 million in marketing and tour expenses, and \$3.1 million in employee costs.